History of Australia in Timeline

 2022: Defence Spending

-In 2022, Australia's defence spending was 1.9% of its GDP, making it the world's 13th-largest defence budget.
+In 2022, Australia's defence spending was 1.9% of GDP, ranking as the world's 13th-largest defence budget.

 In October 2023, Australia declared that COVID-19 was no longer a communicable disease incident of national significance.

-2023: Trade deal with the UK
+2023: Free Trade Agreement with the UK

-2024: Nobel Prize and Fields Medal Recipients
+2024: Australian Nobel Prize Laureates

-As of 2024, 13 Australian scientists have been awarded the Nobel Prize in physics, chemistry, or medicine, and two have been awarded the Fields Medal.
+As of 2024, 13 Australian scientists have been awarded the Nobel Prize in physics, chemistry or medicine, and two have been awarded the Fields Medal.

 2024: Australia's Strategy for Nature